 The typical entry-level education for speech-language pathologists is a masters in speech pathology degree.
 That makes graduate education an important aspect of achieving career goals in this area.

 Speech language pathologists also might need certification or licensure, though the specific credential needed might vary by work area, discipline, and even location.

 In 2016, the median annual salary for speech-language pathologists was $74,680.
 This could vary by state and level of advancement.
 The job outlook is also much faster than average, predicted to grow by 21% between 2014 and 2024.

-Then read more about those programs, and browse the associated sponsored program listings.
-Once you find the ones you’re interested in, click on them to read more and get in touch.
+Ready to start your search for speech pathology schools?
+If you know what speech pathology degree you want, you can use the menu to narrow down your choices.
+You could select program formats or degree types.
+Then read more about those programs, and browse the associated sponsored program listings offered by each school.
+Once you find the ones you’re interested in, click on them to read more and get in touch directly with each school.